Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####getJoints()
-[<span class="ret tab"></span>](types.md)&nbsp;Returns information on any joints attached to this object.
+[<span class="ret tab"></span>](types.md) Returns information on any joints attached to this object.
 This information included the GUID of the other objects attached via the joints.

 This function returns a table of sub-tables, each sub-table representing one joint.